 Many of you are already ARES members.
-Those of you who are not please feel free to sign-up by clicking on the "Join ARES" link on the sidebar menu and filling out the form.
+Those of you who are not please feel free to sign-up by clicking on the "Join ARES" link on the sidebar menu at WX4BK.com and filling out the form.

 Just to be clear, ARES is an organization that operates interdependently of radio club leadership structure.
 That being said, there must be a cooperative effort between all radio clubs, amateur radio operators, and ARES.
 Many of us have been working hard to rebuild our working relationship with ARES and local served agencies like the county and local hospitals.